Abdulxyz/images/README.md

-# A repo for hosting my images. github is gold😍
+# A repo for hosting my images.
+Github is gold😍